luisvinatea/luisvinatea/README.md

 - 👋 Hi, I’m @luisvinatea
 - 👀 I’m interested in restaurant performance and marketing analysis
-- 🌱 I’m currently learning corporate finance and Coding
+- 🌱 I’m currently learning corporate finance and coding
-- 💞️ I’m looking to collaborate in the Hospitality Sector
+- 💞️ I’m looking to collaborate in the hospitality sector
 - 📫 How to reach me: luisvinateabarberena@gmail.com/+5548988552904 wpp
 - ⚡ Fun fact: asperger and adhd